devenshetty/Guitar_Infographic/README.md

 Song Hits: Number of views.

-Page Type:	What Type Of Notes Did The Page Contain Tab/Chords/GP etc.
+Page Type:	What type of notes did the page contain tab/chords/GP etc.

 Difficulty: Difficulty level of playing the song on the guitar.